programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 Following this, populate the layout with specific parts of the webpage, components called `sidebarPanel()` and `mainPanel()`.
 Do this by placing them within `sidebarLayout()`.

 <div class="alert alert-info">
-Because shiny UI code often ends up with lots of nested parentheses, splitting them across two lines as in the code chunk below can make it easier to read but it's not necessary for the code to work.
+Because shiny UI code often ends up with lots of nested parentheses, splitting them across two lines (as in the code chunk below) can make it easier to read, but it's not necessary for the code to work.
 </div>

 The full UI element should now look like this: